poojabhavsar108/Aerial-Surveillance-Drone/README.md

 4. Simultaneously, the **NEO-6M GPS module** continuously receives satellite signals and provides the drone's real-time geographical coordinates to the ESP32-CAM.

-5. The integrated software processes both the camera feed and GPS data, creating a web-based dashboard that displays:
+5. The integrated web interface provides:
-   - Live video stream from the ESP32-CAM
+   - Live video streaming from the ESP32-CAM
-   - Latitude and Longitude
-   - GPS Fix Status
+   - A button to request the current GPS location
-   - Satellite Count
-   - Altitude
-   - Ground Speed
-   - Course (Heading)
-   - HDOP
-   - GPS Date and Time
+   - Latitude and longitude with six-decimal precision
-   - Direct Google Maps link for location tracking
+   - A direct Google Maps link
+   - A notification when a valid GPS fix is not available

-6. Users connected to the same Wi-Fi network can access the dashboard through a web browser to monitor both the live aerial view and the drone's current location in real time.
+6. A user connected to the same Wi-Fi network can open the ESP32-CAM IP address in a web browser, view the live camera stream, and request the drone's available GPS location.

 This integration enables the drone to perform basic aerial surveillance while providing location information for monitoring and tracking purposes.